Climate Solutions

 • Creating space for New Yorkers to learn from, engage with, and play a central role in climate advocacy and action.

 In 2021, the City of New York and the Trust for Governors Island launched a global competition to invite universities, and research institutions to share their vision for how they would program, build, and operate a premier facility to develop solutions that ready communities for climate change and create cross-sectoral educational programs to support the growth of high-quality green jobs in New York City.
-The Center for Climate Solutions is projected to create 7,000+ direct new jobs and approximately $1B in economic impact for New York City, and is envisioned to include at full completion:
+The Center for Climate Solutions is projected to create 7,000+ direct new jobs and approximately $1B in economic impact for New York City, and includes the following components:

 ...